Bush Bait and Switch

-new and grandiose vision for the future that the people can focus on, and soon (hopefully) all of your past sins will be forgotten.
+IT'S A VARIATION OF the tried and proven bait and switch technique.
+You screw up, so what do you do?
+After denial and the passage of time no longer works, first you 'sincerely' apologize.
+Then you provide a new and grandiose vision for the future that the people can focus on, and soon (hopefully) all of your past sins will be forgotten.
 He said what needed to be said, or should I say what the public wanted to hear.
-It's a strategy that
+It's a strategy that Karl Rove can be proud:

-"The main text of President Bush's nationally televised address last night was the rebuilding of New Orleans and the Gulf Coast, but the clear subtext was the rebuilding of a presidency that is now at its lowest point ever, confronted by huge and simultaneous challenges at home and abroad -- and facing a country divided along partisan and racial lines.
+"The main text of President Bush's nationally televised address last night was the rebuilding of New Orleans and the Gulf Coast, but the clear subtext was the rebuilding of a presidency that is now at its lowest point ever, confronted by huge and simultaneous challenges at home and abroad -- and facing a country divided along partisan and racial lines. |

 THE QUESTION REMAINS, will it be enough to repair the presidency and his ability to govern effectively for the remaining 40 months?